wp-plugins/squirrly-seo/readme.txt

 * Paragraphs in the Author Bio
 * Displays the Author Box in the special pages built for each author.
 * Special Pages for your authors
+* Works great with sites that also have woocommerce

 * NEW!
 Add Starbox in your post's content or wordpress widgets using the shortcode [starbox] or [starbox id=USER_ID]